-A modification (i.e. C1 c1(x = 5) is considered a modification equation, if the modified variable is a non-parameter (here: c1.x) variable.
-[This equation is created, if the modified component (here: c1) is also created (see section 4.5).
+A modification (e.g. C1 c1(x = 5)) is considered a modification equation, if the modified variable (here: c1.x) is a non-parameter variable.

+[The modification equation is created, if the modified component (here: c1) is also created (see section 4.5).
 In most cases a modification equation for a non-parameter variable requires that the variable was declared with a declaration equation, see section 4.7; in those cases the declaration equation is replaced by the modification equation.]